gilesorr/dotbashprompt/README.md

 will give you basic usage information, including instructions on how to immediately change your prompt to one of those available in the repository (`promnow <prompt-name>`).
 Please note that - for now - this probably won't work if it's not checked out to the **~/.bashprompt/** folder.
+Tab completion is available on prompt names.

 If you want to continue to use a particular prompt, edit your **~/.bashrc** and add the following lines at the end:

 ```
 source ~/.bashprompt/promnow
-promnow <prompt-name> # replace with the name of a prompt you like
+promnow <prompt-name> > /dev/null # replace with the name of a prompt you like
 ```

+Sending the output to `/dev/null` squashes the prompt announcement, which is only really useful when you're interactively changing prompts.

 ## Known Issues

 I design prompts using a terminal with a black background.
 This means the prompts commonly look lousy with a light or white background.
+This is being addressed, but slowly.
 Design a better one and send me a pull request.

 If you've aliased any Unix utility used by the prompt functions (this includes but isn't limited to things like ``ls``, ``grep``, ``awk``, and